afonsofsdomingues/goalkeeping-skeletal/README.md

 # 🥅 Goalkeeping Skeletal Action Recognition

-A project for skeletal action recognition in goalkeeping scenarios using advanced pose estimation and machine learning techniques.
+A project for skeletal action recognition in goalkeeping scenarios using machine learning techniques.

 > **⚠️ IMPORTANT: Data Availability**:
 > The raw tracking datasets, video footage, and **extracted tensor data** used to train and test these models are **strictly proprietary or derive from proprietary data** and **will not be provided** in this repository or upon request.